slviajero/tinybasic/examples/12systems/README.md

 - Dispbuf: dispbuf.bas - move and object around on the display
 - StopWatch: stopw.bas - a very simple stopwatch
 - LightSensor: lcdlight.bas - show the light intensity on the display
-- LCDPulse: measure distances and show the result on the LCD
+- LCDPulse: lcdpuls.bas - measure distances and show the result on the LCD
+- PIRCount: pircount.bas - measure and display the number of events of a PIR

 ## BASIC language features